solislemuslab/snaq-tutorial/lecture-notes/lecture3.md

 concordance factors which will be the input for SNaQ.

 {: .note }
-We use BUCKy to account for gene tree estimation error, but we could skip this step and use gene trees directly as input in SNaQ as described in the [PhyloNetworks wiki](https://github.com/crsl4/PhyloNetworks.jl/wiki/Gene-Trees:-RAxML).
+We use BUCKy to account for gene tree estimation error, but we could skip this step and use gene trees directly as input in SNaQ as described in the [PhyloUtilities website](https://juliaphylo.github.io/PhyloUtilities/notebooks/Gene-Trees-RAxML.html).

 # 3. Estimating a population tree with Quartet MaxCut